joshfire/woodman/README.md

 ## Woodman configuration

 In the absence of a proper configuration, calls to trace functions will not produce anything.
 To actually start logging something somewhere, you need to specify **what**, **how** and **where** to log events.
 This is all done through the configuration of Woodman, defined in a declarative JavaScript object that can be serialized as JSON.

+The `console` string used in the examples of the [Getting started](#getting-started) section is a [shortcut notation](#console-configuration-shortcut) that tells Woodman to send everything to the console using a usual pattern.
+You can achieve much more using a proper configuration object.

 You will typically load the configuration object once and for all when your application is started with code such as:

 ```javascript
 // Initialize Woodman configuration